 - Possibly confirmed.
 At the end of the tenth book you can see Mr.Meaner with stink lines coming from him,possibly meaning that he might be Sir.Stinks Alot?

-Harold might be bi rather than Straight Gay, due to having a crush on a girlWhile Harold (or at least Yesterday Harold) do grow up and is happily married to a man, we do get hints he might've crushed on a girl.
+Harold might be bi rather than Straight Gay, due to having a crush on a girlWhile Harold (or at least Yesterday Harold) does grow up and is happily married to a man, we do get hints he might've crushed on a girl.
 In Ook and Glug, there is a subplot where the granddaughter of the Old Master said cave-kids (whom are based on George and Harold) are learning from ends up mutually attracted to Glug (the one who is based off of Harold.)
 They even end up married in the end when she stays with him in the past.
-Considering that George and Harold are stated to have started taking martial art classes and the knack of basing their fictional characters off of the people they know in their life, it's likely said Old Master and his granddaughter also were inspired by George and Harold's sensei and his granddaughter.
-Considering the amount of practical wisdom he dispenses and how he seems to be one of the very few reaosnable and good-hearted adults we see portrayed by them, it would make sense that he would be an inspiration.F Urthermore, Harold having a crush on the granddaughter would explain why romance was included in this graphic novel and played good-naturedly rather than in parody for the first time.
-Harold likes her and is showing it here while George is no doubt encouraging his friend and having his back.
+Considering that George and Harold started taking martial art classes (as said in the back of the book) and the knack of basing their fictional characters off of the people they know in their life, it's likely that said Old Master and his granddaughter also were inspired by George and Harold's sensei and his granddaughter.
+Furthermore, the amount of practical wisdom he dispenses and how he seems to be one of the very few reasonable and good-hearted adults we see portrayed by George and Harold, (or in general in all of the Captain Underpants series, spin-offs included,) it would make sense that he was based off of George and Harold's own sensei.
+Ergo, Harold having a crush on the granddaughter would explain why romance was included in this graphic novel in the first place and played straight rather than as a parody, especially with her Expy falling for Harold's Expy, Glug.
+Harold has a crush on her and expresses those feelings here while George is no doubt encouraging his friend and having his back.

-- Alternately, he could've just been in the closet at the time, but it would still served as a first lesson in romance.
+- Alternately, he could've just been in the closet at the time, but still is important as it served as his first encounters with romance.